Proto:Sonic the Hedgehog (Genesis)

 Level Select and Debug Mode are enabled automatically in this build for testing and preview purposes.

-- In debug, holding A and pressing C won't yet go backward in the object list, and instead place the highlighted object regardless.
+- In debug, holding A and pressing C won't yet go backward in the object list, and instead places the highlighted object regardless.

-- The level select contains Xs next to Star Light Zone and Clock Work Zone Act 3.
-These were likely used for when a stage wasn't implemented (though in this build it's a bit outdated, since Star Light Zone has been implemented).
+- The level select contains Xs next to Star Light Acts 1-3 and Clock Work Act 3.
+These were likely used for when a stage hasn't been implemented yet (though in this build it's a bit outdated, since Star Light has been implemented).

-- "TIME OVER" does not occur when the timer reaches ten minutes.
+- A "Time Over" does not occur when the timer reaches ten minutes.
 The timer instead loops back to 9:00 indefinitely.

 - The time bonus works differently.